Piggyback (transportation): Human locomotion

-A person carrying someone else on their back is most commonly seen in the modern day in the form of a parent carrying an underage child, either for travelling or for children's games.
+A person carrying someone else on their back is most commonly seen in the modern day in the form of a parent carrying their child, either for travelling or for children's games.
 It can involve the carrier crawling on hands and knees with the child straddling over the back like riding a horse, or with the carrier standing upright with the child hugging or cradled behind the back, often with the child's arms leaning over the carrier's shoulders and legs wrapping around the flanks.

 Piggybacking may also feature in the context of play or sport, and evidence of this dates back to Ancient Greece where games involving piggyback riding were combined with the requirement of catching or throwing a ball.
 In the modern era, wife carrying competitions, where the female participants ride on the back of their male partners running the race, are popular in some countries.